The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Construction Methods: The Truth Is in the Joints

 The way furniture is put together tells you almost everything about when it was made.
-Here's your crash course in furniture forensics:
+Here's your crash course in furniture forensics.

 Mortise and Tenon Joints: Found where rails meet legs on chairs and tables.
-In genuine antiques, look for wooden pegs (not screws) holding these joints together.
+In genuine pre-industrial antiques, look for wooden pegs (not screws) holding these joints together.
 The pegs should stand slightly proud of the surface due to wood shrinkage over time.

 Pro Tip: Bring a small flashlight to antique stores.
 Shine it inside drawers and underneath pieces—construction details hidden in shadows often reveal the most about authenticity and age.
+The same flashlight, raked at a low angle across a drawer side, will make hand-plane ripples and chisel scribe lines pop out of the surface.

 Signs of Hand-Planing: Before power tools, craftsmen smoothed wood with hand planes.
 Look for subtle, parallel ripples on the undersides of tabletops or inside drawer bottoms.
 These gentle undulations are like a maker's fingerprint—impossible to fake convincingly.